swavyxltd/mos-live/docs/PAYMENT_FAILURE_HANDLING.md

 ### 1. **Only Active Orgs Are Checked**

 The overdue cron only processes:
-- Organizations with `status: 'ACTIVE'`
+- Organisations with `status: 'ACTIVE'`
-- Organizations with `autoSuspendEnabled: true`
+- Organisations with `autoSuspendEnabled: true`
-- Organizations with payment method on file
+- Organisations with payment method on file

 **Why**: Prevents double-processing and respects manual suspensions